bendr/bender/misc/processing-model.md

 # The Bender processing model

-Bender v0.8, 8 March 2013
+Bender v0.8, 11 March 2013

+## Operational semantics of Bender

+We express the operational semantics of Bender using Haskell.

+### Runtime environment

+The runtime environment *E* is defined by:

+* ...

+### Combining views

+### Loading

+### Rendering

+---

+Everything below this point is unedited content.

+## Processing model

-A Bender component (see data model for the formal definition of a component) is processed by a _runtime_.
+A Bender component (see data model for the formal definition of a component) is processed by a *runtime*.
-In this document a DOM-based runtime is assumed where rendering is performed by outputting a DOM tree in a target element.
+In this document, a DOM-based runtime is assumed, where rendering is performed by outputting a DOM tree in a target element.
 Future versions of Bender will allow other types of rendering.

-## Component loading
+### Component loading

 Components can be referred to by an URI, which must be resolvable to an XML document containing the description of the component following the Bender XML